MrKevinka/lion-art/README.md

 1. Clone the repository
 2. Run `yarn` to install the dependencies
 3. Run `yarn dev` to start the development server

+## Environment variables
+Next.js automatically picks up environment variables from `.env.local` and `.env`.
+If your project is deployed to Vercel, you can set environment variables in the Vercel project dashboard.
+To use those environment variables locally, you can run `yarn env:pull` to sync them to your local `.env.local` file.
+You might need to link your project first using `yarn vercel link`.
+**Warning**: Pulling the env variables will overwrite any changes you made to your local `.env.local` file.

 ## Linting
 The project uses ESLint and Prettier to enforce code style.
 You can run `yarn lint` to check for linting errors and `yarn lint:fix` to fix them.
 If you use VSCode, fixing automatically happens on save.
 This is configured in [.vscode/settings.json](.vscode/settings.json).